 personal and reference libraries.
 Congratulations to the authors!"

 -David M. Terman, M.D.
-Director, Chicago Institute
+Director, Chicago Institute for

-systematic, straightforward, and lucid presentation of the major
+congratulated for their systematic, straightforward, and lucid

-concepts of key psychoanalytic developmental theories from Freud's
+presentation of the major concepts of key psychoanalytic

-time to the present.
-Scholarly but accessible to readers who are
+but accessible to readers who are not familiar with its content,

-not familiar with its content, this volume is enhanced by rich
+this volume is enhanced by rich biographical profiles of each

-and the inclusion of a framework and questions that can be used to
+framework and questions that can be used to analyze and compare the

-analyze and compare the different paradigms.
-This book is a
+different paradigms.
+This book is a valuable resource for teaching

-valuable resource for teaching and should appeal to all those who
+and should appeal to all those who are interested in learning about

-are interested in learning about this vast body of knowledge."
+this vast body of knowledge." -Eda G.Goldstein, DSW, LCSW.

-York University Silver School of Social Work
+Clinical Practice New York University Silver School of Social

 "A major success is achieved by these authors, who conceptualize

-the array of complex notions/frameworks associated with major
+thearray of complex notions/frameworks associated with major

 psychoanalytic developmental theories in a clear, concise, and